Deputy EMS Chief William S. Kiley

 Chief Kiley is responsible for protecting 434,412 citizens and 3 million tourists a year over 497.3 square miles of both land and ocean waters by ensuring the implementation of the overall strategic direction and management of the Department.
-Deputy Chief Kiley oversees the day-to-day operations of the entire department of 5 Division Chiefs, 8 Brigade Chiefs, 1,305 EMS providers and members.
+Deputy Chief Kiley oversees the day-to-day operations of the entire department of 5 Division Chiefs, 8 Brigade Chiefs, 1335 volunteers and 135career medics and support personnel.

 Marine Rescue Team

 SWAT Medic Team